-24 New Global Note:
+24 New Global Note: [Yes] [No]

-[Yes] [No]

-9 Unless not otherwise agreed upon, include names of the relevant lead managers

-10 Unless not otherwise agreed upon, include names of the relevant lead managers

 25 Financial Centre(s): [Not Applicable/give details.
-Note that this paragraph relates to the date of payment, and not the end dates of interest periods for the purposes of calculating the amount of interest, to which sub-paragraph 15(vi) relates] 26 Talons for future Coupons to be attached to Definitive Notes (and dates on which such Talons mature): [Not Applicable/give details.
-Note that this paragraph relates to the date of payment, and not the end dates of interest, to which sub-paragraph 15(vi) relates] 26 Talons for future Coupons to be attached to Definitive Notes (and dates on which such Talons mature): [Not Applicable/give details.
-Note that this paragraph relates to the date of payment, and not the end dates of interest, to which sub-paragraph 15(vi) relates]
+Note that this paragraph relates to the date of payment, and not the end dates of interest periods for the purposes of calculating the amount of interest, to which sub-paragraph 15(vi) relates

+Talons for future Coupons to be attached to Definitive Notes (and dates on which such Talons mature):

+[No/Yes.
+As the Notes h payments, talons may be reduced definitive form, more than 2'

+[No/Yes.
+As the Notes have more than 27 coupon payments, talons may be required if, on exchange into definitive form, more than 27 coupon payments are still to be made.]